 Tel: 6463 6318

-Pre-COVID, there was one sure-fire way to save money on dentist visits: just hop across the border and get your teeth done in Malaysia.
-But now that JB visits are out of the question, here are sone ways to keep those costs down.
+Sure, one sure-fire way to save money on dentist visits is to hop across the border and get your teeth done in Malaysia.
+But not all of us fancy needing a passport just to get our teeth cleaned.
+Here are some ways to keep those costs down.

 CHAS, Pioneer or Merdeka Generation Cards